14T/DateRangePicker/Readme.md

 ### Parameters
 - **`startDate`**: A `Binding<Date?>` that holds the selected start date of the range.
 Set to `nil` when no range is selected.
 - **`endDate`**: A `Binding<Date?>` that holds the selected end date of the range.
 Set to `nil` when no range is selected.
-- **`bounds`**: A `Range<Date>` that constrains the calendar to only allow date selection within this range.
+- **`bounds`**: The exclusive range of selectable dates.
+A `Range<Date>` that constrains the calendar to only allow date selection within this range.
 This prevents users from selecting dates outside your desired timeframe.

 ### Basic Example